an annual series of Course Development Grants, SPAM supports

 to all payments and honoraria resulting from the publication

-Application deadline is April 1, annually.
+Applications must be received by March 15.
 Applicants are notified by May 1.
 Grants may not be deferred.

 three copies of the application to: